troglobit/sntpd/README.md

 testing in a low latency (less than 2 ms) Ethernet environment.
 Users in other environments should study ntpclient's behavior, and be prepared to adjust internal tuning parameters.
-A long description of how and why to use ntpclient is in the [HOWTO] file.  ntpclient always sends packets to the server's UDP port 123.
+A long description of how and why to use ntpclient is in the [HowTo][] file.  ntpclient always sends packets to the server's UDP port 123.

 One commonly needed tuning parameter for lock mode is `min_delay`, the